jaime-olivares/yuml-diagram/README.md

 Code sample here
 ````

-## Dependencies
-This npm package depends only on the [jsdom npm package](https://www.npmjs.com/package/jsdom), which is cross-platform and is installed automatically.

-Also, it contains a frozen version of viz-lite.js (see [viz.js](https://github.com/mdaines/viz.js)).
-Newest versions have a bug that caused [issue #23](https://github.com/jaime-olivares/vscode-yuml/issues/23).
-No other product or library is needed and thus the installation process is quite simple across platforms.

 ## Issue reporting
 If you have experience developing Visual Studio Code extensions, please propose a detailed solution for any reported issue or feature request.